grasmash/composer-scaffold/README.md

     }
   }
 ```
+It is also possible to prepend to a scaffold file instead of, or in addition to appending by including a "prepend" entry that provides the relative path to the file to prepend to the scaffold file.

 The example below demonstrates the use of the `post-composer-scaffold-cmd` hook to patch the `.htaccess` file using a patch.
 ```
   "name": "my/project",